What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Why do I crave chocolate?

-The key is being honest with yourself: is your relationship with chocolate making you feel guilty afterwards?
+The key is being honest with yourself: Does your relationship with chocolate make you feel guilty afterward?

-If you are eating chocolate and feeling fine afterwards, it’s fine.
+If you are eating chocolate and feeling fine afterward, it’s okay.

-Here’s an experiment: for 1 day eat a hearty breakfast with tons of protein.
-Then have a great salad with healthy fats and stay hydrated throughout the entire day.
+Here’s an experiment: For one day, eat a hearty breakfast with tons of protein.
+Then, have a great salad with healthy fats and stay hydrated throughout the entire day.
 Have some nuts for a snack.
-Finally wrap up your day with a satisfying dinner.
+Finally, wrap up your day with a satisfying dinner.

 Still craving chocolate?
 Then it’s emotional.

 You’re too stressed at work.
-Or, you don’t like work and your avoiding it.
-Chocolate cravings give you relief from work / anxiety.
+Or, you don’t like work, and you’re avoiding it.
+Chocolate cravings give you relief from work/anxiety.

-Of course “work” might be a stressful family situation or any number of individual factors.
-Let me know in the comments below what comes up for you.
+Of course, “work” might be stressful for the family or other factors.
+Let me know what comes up for you in the comments below.

 Craving Chocolate Meaning Conclusion

-There are a number of reasons why you might be craving chocolate.
+There are several reasons why you might be craving chocolate.
 It could be a combination of factors, such as being distracted, feeling low on energy, or being hungry.
-It could also be because you’re celebrating something, or because you’re deficient in certain vitamins and minerals.
-Chocolate cravings can also be triggered by childhood memories or certain food combinations.
+It could also be because you’re celebrating something or are deficient in specific vitamins and minerals.
+Childhood memories or certain food combinations can also trigger chocolate cravings.

-If you’re wondering why you can’t seem to get chocolate off your mind, it’s important to pay attention to your body and see if there are any clues that could help explain your craving.
-Once you know the reason behind your craving, it will be easier to satisfy it in a way that is healthy for you.
+If you’re wondering why you can’t seem to get chocolate off your mind, paying attention to your body and seeing if any clues could help explain your craving is essential.
+Once you know the reason behind your craving, it will be easier to satisfy it in a healthy way.

 Jared Levenson is a former binge eating wrestler turned Zen Buddhist Monk, Internal Family Systems counselor and nutrition wellness coach.
 He's helped hundreds of people through universal meal principles and internal family systems to make peace with food, stop binge eating, and find true health and wholeness.